This post is for YOU!

 If your entire hamstrings are really tight, this can pull on all the calf tissue causing “restless leg syndrome” (which I believe is just that fascia feeling cramped and getting tugged on).

-If you have plantar fasciitis, the hamstrings can also play a role.
-This won’t be my primary technique for you, but it can be a powerful addition to my ONE stretch for everything calf related, including PF.
-Especially if you have HEEL PAIN.
+If you have plantar fasciitis, the hamstrings can also play a role, especially if you have HEEL PAIN.
+This technique can be a powerful addition to my ONE stretch for everything calf related, including PF.

 If you get hamstring cramps from sitting too long, this can be a very useful tool for helping your hamstrings chill out.

 If you tend to get “pulled” hamstrings, or feel like you have “tight” hamstrings but they don’t cramp, try my quad release technique first.
 Often it isn’t the hamstrings that are the problem, so I like to rule that out first before going to whatever feels tight or is getting your attention (where the pain is is almost NEVER the problem).

 Similarly, if you have low back pain, please try the quad technique FIRST.
 The hamstrings will often tighten up as a RESPONSE to what is causing the low back pain, especially with sciatica.
 It is not part of the problem, it is trying to fight a losing battle on your behalf to keep the pelvis balanced against forces far more powerful (typically the quads, ITB or adductors).

 If you have sciatica and it is shooting down one leg through your hamstrings, resist the temptation to go where the pain is and DO NOT DO THIS TECHNIQUE.
 Do the quad release first.

 Give this a try and let me know what you think below in the comments.
 Did it work for the pain you have?
 Share your story with me below!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.